Direct Synthesis of Iterative Algorithms With Bounds on Achievable Worst-Case Convergence Rate: Preliminaries

 The second fundamental result is called the \textit{matrix elimination lemma}, by Gahinet and Apkarian~\cite{gahinet1994linear}.
-This result applies to matrix inequalities with affine dependence on a matrix of decision variables.
-The lemma provides equivalent conditions removing the dependence on the matrix decision variables.
-This will be useful for eliminating controller parameters and allowing us to obtain bounds independent of controller state dimension. \begin{lem}[\!\!\cite{gahinet1994linear}] Given a symmetric matrix $\Psi \in \R^{n\times n}$ and two matrices $P$, $Q$ of column dimension $n$, consider the problem of finding some matrix $\Theta$ of compatible dimensions such that
+This result applies to matrix inequalities with affine dependence on a matrix of decision variables and is useful for eliminating controller parameters to obtain results independent of controller state dimension. \begin{lem}[\!\!\cite{gahinet1994linear}] Given a symmetric matrix $\Psi \in \R^{n\times n}$ and two matrices $P$, $Q$ of column dimension $n$, consider the problem of finding some matrix $\Theta$ of compatible dimensions such that

 Denote by $W_P$, $W_Q$ any matrices whose columns form bases for the null spaces of $P$ and $Q$ respectively.
 Then there exists $\Theta$ satisfying~\eqref{eq:GA1} if and only if

 \end{lem}